Don’t trust the staff in the fish store!

 In conclusion!
 Don’t implicitly trust your store keeper and make your own research before buying a fish.

 Didn't find the info you were looking for?
-Register for free and ask your question in our Aquarium forum !
+Ask your question in our Aquarium forum !

 Our knowledgeable staff usually responds to any question within 24 hours